Search TechInfer

 What is the difference between supervised and unsupervised learning?

-Supervised learning involves training a model on labeled data where the outcome is known, while unsupervised learning involves training a model on unlabeled data to identify hidden patterns without predefined outputs.
+Supervised learning is training a model on labeled data with known outcomes, while unsupervised learning refers to training a model on unlabeled data by letting it identify any kind of hidden patterns in such data in which no predefined outputs exist.

 Why is data preprocessing important?

-Data preprocessing is crucial because it ensures that the data fed into the model is clean, consistent, and in a suitable format.
-This step can significantly impact the model’s accuracy and performance.
+Therefore, data preprocessing is significant: the data fed into the model should be clean and consistent and in a suitable format.
+This stage can significantly influence the accuracy and performance of the model.

-Common evaluation metrics include accuracy, precision, recall, F1-score for classification tasks, and Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) for regression tasks.
+Common evaluation metrics include accuracy, precision, recall, F1-score for classification tasks, as well as Mean Squared Error (MSE), which is often used with Root Mean Squared Error (RMSE), for regression tasks.

 How do I choose the right machine learning algorithm?